-Selection: A committee chaired by a GSU trustee or a designee, with representatives from Development Office, Financial Aid, and the College of Health Professions will screen applications and select winner.
-Winner will be announced by Sept.
+Selection: Scholarship Committee will screen applications and select winner.
+Winner will be announced after Sept.
 1.

 GSU Alumni and Foundation Scholarships and Awards - Available to Students in a Variety of Programs

 Alumni Academic Award

 Eligibility: Undergraduate and graduate degree-seeking students who have a cumulative GPA of 3.75 and enroll for at least 6 credit-hours.